plone/guillotina/docs/source/install/configuration.md

 ## Applications

-To load guillotina applications into your application, use the `applications` setting:
+To load Guillotina applications into your application, use the `applications` setting:

 ```yaml
 applications: